rubymonsters/webapps-for-beginners/source/15-databases/02-sql.md

 DELETE FROM members WHERE id = 3;
 ```

-As you can see these statemets all look somewhat similar, starting with a certain
+As you can see these statements all look somewhat similar, starting with a certain
 command, naming the table, and ending with a semicolon.
 However, they also don't
 really look very consistent.
 For example, why does the `INSERT` statement separate
 the column names and inserted values, while the `UPDATE` statement pairs them?